 Creating a deep and valuable personal relationship between teachers and their learners and creating a positive classroom culture, however, is at the core of educational activities, and fundamental for their success.
 Luckily, this possibility is always at hand in the context of the classroom – if teachers only use appropriate tools.

 In relational terms, practicing narrative autobiography empowers active listening skills and communication abilities.
-Introducing narrative autobiography in a group may also help engage it with meaningful dialogues about values, believes and perspectives, and facilitate the growth of the class into an interactive community while encouraging self-reflection, shared experiences, the ethic of care, and understanding among students.
+Introducing narrative autobiography in a group may also help engage it with meaningful dialogues about values, beliefs and perspectives, and facilitate the growth of the class into an interactive community while encouraging self-reflection, shared experiences, the ethic of care, and understanding among students.

 By the end of the course, you will be able to use communication tools to develop effective relationships both with your students and with their social environment at large.
 You will be also confident in designing autobiographical workshops to encourage the identity development of your students, and in promoting a positive classroom atmosphere with a revitalized sense of purpose and a renewed boost of motivation for their educational role.

 The course will help the participants to: